For more clarification on high risk activities, Click HERE

 Saturna Island Burning Regulations

-Outdoor burning on Saturna Island is regulated by BC Wildfire laws, the provincial Open Burning Smoke Control Regulation and CRD bylaw 3452.
+Outdoor burning on Saturna Island is regulated primarily by CRD bylaw 3452, but also by BC Wildfire laws, and the provincial Open Burning Smoke Control Regulation.

 Info about the Open Burning Smoke Control Regulation, which governs the ventilation index, can be found at:

 CRD blyaw 3452 can be found at:

 The bylaw distinguishes between 3 kinds of outdoor fires:

 CLASS A – open burning of debris in piles larger than 2m wide x 1m high, and any land clearing debris